EvanBok/Household-Macroeconomic-Indicator-Analysis---OECS-Countries/README.md

-# Household Budget Analysis - OECS Countries
+# Household Macroeconomic Indicator Analysis - OECS Countries
-The goal of the project is to utilize R, primarily data visualization and modeling, to understand how household budget influences macroeconomic factors in OECS countries.
+The goal of this project is to utilize R for data visualization and econometric modeling to analyze how household economic well-being—measured through debt, disposable income, wealth, expenditure, savings, and unemployment—drives and responds to macroeconomic shifts across OECS member states.